History of Venetian Carnival Masks

 Concerning the material for making the masks, papier-mache was the basis, and fabric, furs, and feathers were used as additional decorations.
 In general, making Venetian masks required a skilled craftsman able to handle delicate materials.

 Concerning different types of all Venetian masks, it is important to highlight two main groups: commedia dell’arte masks and carnival ones.

 Commedia Dell’Arte Masks

 The first group is connected to a form of theater, including acrobatics, playing, and even juggling.
 The actors of the plays wore typical masks that represented the traditions and cultures of different regions.
 It is interesting to admit that while male actors mostly wore masks, female ones did not.
 Among the most famous characters was Arlecchino, a character from the Italian commedia dell’arte.

 Traditionally, male actors who played Arlecchino wore black masks with a red spot on the forehead.

-And finally, there was a mask representing a particular kind of a clown in Venice.
-Being rooted in ancient theaters, Jester as either male or female character was associated with European Middle Ages.
-Referring to the role of Jester, it can be defined as a fool gifted with childlike madness.
-In this way, this type of mask was used by disabled people in Europe in order to gain some money pretending being mad.
+And finally, there was a mask representing a particular kind of clown in Venice: a Jester.
+Being rooted in ancient theaters, the Jester was either a male or female character associated with European Middle Ages.
+The Jester can be defined as a fool gifted with childlike madness.
+In this way, the Jester mask was most commonly used by people with disabilities to earn money.

-Thornie Longmuir is a SEO specialist and content creator.
-Since 2007, he has been working in the field of information technology and internet communications for the website WritingCheap.com.
+Thornie Longmuir is an SEO specialist and content creator.
+Since 2007, he has been working in the field of information technology and internet communications for the website.
 Now, he practices search engine optimization (SEO) for sites, as well as for leading advertising companies such as Google AdWords and Facebook.
-He tries to present the articles in a simple and understandable language.
+He tries to present the articles in simple and understandable language.
 He reveals relevant topics and fundamental principles for creating, advertising, and promoting websites on the Internet.
 The main part of the published material is designed for beginners who want to learn how to develop and promote web projects on their own.